Learn and understand what is Pilot Testing and explore its objective, steps to perform, comparison, etc. through this tutorial:

 It has many advantages as listed below:

-- This particular testing is done from the user’s perspective, so it helps in knowing the actual demand of the product.
+- This particular testing is done from the user’s perspective, so it helps in knowing the actual demand for the product.

 - It helps to get the errors/bugs before going into production, which leads to a good quality product and less costly errors.